Generate a project-specific RDF Schema

 • Unlike in the Concept reference column, the Parent is written in an UpperCase convention without space!

 • The root concept in SPHN is called SPHNConcept.
 It contains all concepts defined in SPHN.
-All SPHN concepts are children of the SPHNConcept but some concepts can be children of another SPHN concept, the parent concept.
+All SPHN concepts are children of the SPHNConcept but some concepts can be children of another SPHN concept, which becomes their parent concept.
 The child concept must then have a more specific meaning than the parent concept.
 Similarly, all project concepts should be children of the project root concept, which is defined as: <prefix>:<PREFIX>Concept.
 Same as in the SPHN Dataset, multiple levels of hierarchies can be created.
 Therefore, a project concept can be the child of another project (or sphn) concept if it has a more specific meaning.

-• additional information: text can be added to provide details to the reader of the dataset
+• additional information: text can be added to provide details to the reader of the dataset (this information is not carried on the RDF schema)

 • cardinality for the concept to Administrative Case: provide the cardinality of the concept with respect to the Administrative Case by keeping in mind the following: how should the instance of this concept be expected to be linked to the Administrative Case?